fletchjp/MERG-Arduino-Software/StateMachine/matrixKeyboard2/README.md

 @mainpage Keypad Example

 An Arduino sketch which uses a IoAbstraction libraries to control a keypad.

-I would like to move the heading up the main file output.

-At the moment it is near the bottom and I have copied it here.

-@section Example

  This example shows how to use the matrix keyboard support that's built into IoAbstraction, it can be used out the box with either a 3x4 or 4x4 keypad, but you can modify it to use